 Study Design/Methods

-• Ongoing, phase 2, randomized, open-label, multicenter study designed to assess the efficacy and safety of TAR-200 in combination with systemic cetrelimab, an investigational IgG4 antibody that targets the PD-1 receptor, and systemic cetrelimab alone as neoadjuvant therapy in patients with MIBC who are scheduled for RC and refuse or are ineligible for platinum-based neoadjuvant chemotherapy1,2
+• Ongoing, phase 2, randomized, open-label, multicenter study designed to assess the efficacy and safety of TAR-200 in combination with systemic cetrelimab, an investigational IgG4 antibody that targets the PD-1 receptor, and systemic cetrelimab monotherapy as neoadjuvant therapy in patients with MIBC who are scheduled for RC and refuse or are ineligible for platinum-based neoadjuvant chemotherapy1,2

 • The study design is shown in Figure: SunRISe-4 Study Design.

-SunRISe-4 Study Design1,3
+SunRISe-4 Study Design1-4

-Abbreviations: CT, computed tomography; cTNM, clinical stage-primary tumor [T], lymph node [N], distant metastasis [M]; ECOG PS, Eastern Cooperative Oncology Group performance status; EOS, end of study; FACT-Bl, Functional Assessment of Cancer Therapy-Bladder; IV, intravenously; MIBC, muscle-invasive bladder cancer; MRI, magnetic resonance imaging; ORR, overall response rate; pCR, pathologic complete response; pOR, pathologic overall response; Q12W, every 12 weeks; R, randomization; RC, radical cystectomy; RECIST, Response Evaluation Criteria in Solid Tumors; RFS, recurrence-free survival; TURBT, transurethral resection of bladder tumor.
+Abbreviations: CT, computed tomography; cTNM, clinical stage-primary tumor [T], lymph node [N], distant metastasis [M]; ECOG PS, Eastern Cooperative Oncology Group performance status; EOS, end of study; FACT-Bl, Functional Assessment of Cancer Therapy-Bladder; IV, intravenously; MIBC, muscle-invasive bladder cancer; MRI, magnetic resonance imaging; pCR, pathologic complete response; pOR, pathologic overall response; Q12W, every 12 weeks; R, randomization; RC, radical cystectomy; RECIST, Response Evaluation Criteria in Solid Tumors; RFS, recurrence-free survival; TURBT, transurethral resection of bladder tumor.

 aProgressing or requiring treatment change in the last 24 months.

-bExcept for skin cancer, non-invasive cervical cancer, localized prostate cancer, breast cancer, and malignancy.
+bExcept for skin cancer, noninvasive cervical cancer, localized prostate cancer, breast cancer, and malignancy.

 cIn both cohorts, cetrelimab will be serially dosed IV over the same timeframe.